DanTheWizard/ESportsPyManager-AdminPanel/README.md

 > [!NOTE]
-> ⚙️ This project was made for fun, testing, deploying on my managed computers, and practical experimentation.<br>
+> ⚙️ This project was made for fun, testing, deploying on my managed computers, and practical experimentation.
+>
 > I am sharing the code to help others learn and adapt it for their own use cases 🙂

 ---